5 Survival Tips for When You Don’t Fit in With a Social Group

 5 Survival Tips for Fitting in With a New Social Group

-1. Acknowledge your negative thoughts with kindness, but keep an open mind — things might be different this time.
+1. Acknowledge your negative thoughts with kindness, but keep an open mind, because things might be different next time.

 My introvert mind — which tends to overthink — loves to tell stories and try to predict the future, especially when I feel threatened or defensive.
 You, too, might be getting ready for a social event and saying to yourself: